doged-io/doged/doc/build-unix.md

         sudo apt-get install libdb-dev libdb++-dev libsqlite3-dev

-See the section "Disable-wallet mode" to build Dogecash without wallet.
+See the section "Disable-wallet mode" to build dogd without wallet.

 Port mapping dependencies MiniUPnPc and NAT-PMP (can be disabled by passing `-DENABLE_UPNP=OFF` and `-DENABLE_NATPMP=OFF` on the cmake command line):